redwoodjs/redwood/docs/docs/auth/dbauth.md

 :::caution Will it be fixed?

 Safari (and other browsers based on WebKit on iOS) have had this limitation for quite a while (and it used to be even [more harsh](https://groups.google.com/a/fidoalliance.org/g/fido-dev/c/pIs0DIajWVs/m/xeg0WjFkAQAJ) to the point that WebAuthn was functionally unusable) so it may never be rectified.
-Our best bet may be to just come up with a more friendly message that makes it clear this isn't the user's problem, but just a current limitation of the browser ecosystem.
+Your best bet may be to just come up with a friendly message that makes it clear this isn't the user's problem, but just a current limitation of the browser ecosystem.

 :::